DanHodges/TheologicalDictionary/Wrath Of God.md

 # Wrath Of God
-Definition of Wrath Of God coming soon
+Definition of Wrath Of God coming soon.